 In the end, our resumes start looking like awkward statements chunked together into a resume that doesn’t deserve to see the light of day.

-There are even writers who can write beautifully for others, but just can’t quite do the same for themselves and apply to resume writing services.
+Even writers can write beautifully for others but can’t quite do the same for themselves and apply to resume writing services.

 It’s a real problem.

 One that a professional writer can solve for you.